Adaptive Experimentation Platform

 Olson, Miles and Santorella, Elizabeth and Tiao, Louis C. and

-Cakmak, Sait and Eriksson, David and Garrard, Mia and Daulton, Sam and
+Cakmak, Sait and Garrard, Mia and Daulton, Samuel and

 Lin, Zhiyuan Jerry and Ament, Sebastian and Beckerman, Bernard and